-- Green: The battery charge level is 20% or more. - Orange: The battery charge level is between 5% and 20%. - Fast blinking orange: The battery charge level is 5% or less, or the battery is charging. - Slow blinking orange: The battery is being charged.
+- Green: The battery charge level is 20% or higher - Orange: The battery charge level is between 5% and 20%. - Fast blinking orange: The battery charge level is 5% or less. - Slow blinking orange: The battery is being charged.
 When the charge level reaches 20%, the blinking color changes to green. - Slow blinking green: The battery charge level is between 20% and 80%, and charging is continuing.
-When the battery charge level reaches 80%, the battery status indicator stops blinking, but the charging might continue until the battery is 100% charged. - Quick blinking orange: An error has occurred with the battery. - Off: The battery is detached or the computer is powered off.
+When the battery charge level reaches 80%, the battery status indicator stops blinking, but the charging might continue until the battery is 100% charged.